We Build Community For Relationship-Builders.

 Your first step is to join a cohort for this immersive four-session course—20+ hours of learning that form the foundation of our work together.

-It’s both intellectually and spiritually demanding, designed not only to equip you with practical tools for relationship-building but to cultivate moral imagination and courageous leadership.
+It’s both intellectually and spiritually demanding, designed not only to equip you with practical tools tools for relationship-building but to cultivate moral imagination and courage in your leadership.

 Read below to learn more about the course and apply today.

 Still deciding?
-Join us for one of our Table Conversations or other special events to get a taste of what Lead For One is all about.
+Join us for one of our Table Conversations to get a taste.

 Session 3: Building the Pathway

-Session 3 follows Do For One’s intentional approach to matchmaking—first identifying a Partner, then seeking an Advocate whose qualities, interests, capacities, and availability align to foster a meaningful relationship.
+This session explores Do For One’s intentional approach to social matchmaking—first identifying a Partner, then seeking an Advocate whose qualities, interests, and capacities align with the Partner’s needs and interests in efforts to foster a meaningful relationship.

 Session 4: Sustaining Relationships and Vision

-Session 4 equips you to guide and strengthen (‘potentiate’) relationships.
-These are the third and fourth functions of relationship-building.
-You'll explore the three phases of guiding Advocates: follow-up, follow-along, and availability, each essential for sustaining relationships over time.
-These phases provide individualized support, help navigate challenges, and foster trust.
+This session focuses on sustaining relationships and vision through the guiding and strengthening—or “potentiating”—functions of relationship-building.
+You’ll learn the three phases of guiding Advocates: follow-up, follow-along, and availability, each essential for long-term support and trust.